~ Accommodation ~

 "Alright, I'll leave you ladies alone then.
 See ya tonight."
 With a big grin and a tilt of his hat, the gray tabby took his leave.

-"This way, sweetie," Miss M directed, opening a door to the far right of the office.
-Inside was a small but comfortable room complete with Chester drawers, newly made bed, and window with a lovely view.
+"This way, sweetie," Miss M directed, strolling out of the office and down the hall to a door at the end.
+Behind it was a small but comfortable guest room complete with a vanity, newly made bed, and window with a lovely view.
 Another door to the side revealed a private bathroom, sparkling and stocked for its guest.

-"Wow," she gasped, amazed by the enchanting room.
+"Wow," Missy gasped, amazed by the enchanting room.

 "Make yourself at home, dear," Miss M smiled as she turned to leave.